-1 of 12 portraits of Richard Beeching, 1st Baron Beeching
+1 portrait of Richard Beeching, 1st Baron Beeching

 by Sir David Low

 pen and ink, white heightening and wash, circa 1962

 13 3/4 in. x 14 in.
 (349 mm x 356 mm)